3 Days in Stockholm: The Ultimate Stockholm Itinerary

 Tour the Royal Palace

-During your 3 days in Stockholm, you have to visit the imposing Royal Palace, located in Gamla Stan.
+During 3 days in Stockholm, one of my favorite museums is the imposing Royal Palace, located in Gamla Stan.

-The palace is the official residence of the Royal Family, though they donโt actually live there.
+The is the official residence of the Royal Family.
 With more than 600 lavish rooms across eleven stories, itโs one of Europe’s largest palaces!

-The Royal Palace ticket costs 180-200 SEK (about $17-19 USD) for adults and 90-100 SEK (about $8-9 USD) depending on the month of your visit.
+The Royal Palace adult ticket costs 180-200 SEK (about $17-19 USD), depending on the month of your visit.
 Tickets include entry to all four museums I mentioned above!
 Or, get in โfreeโ with your Stockholm Pass.

-After you visit the Royal Palace, travel back in time at the Royal Armoury.
+After you visit the Royal Palace, travel back in time at the Royal Armory.

 Incredibly preserved royal carriages and sleds, armor and weapons, coronation robes and wedding gowns, and other precious artifacts depict how Swedenโs political ties, costumes, and customs have evolved through the centuries.